alex-a-soto/alexsoto/building-an-e-ink-laptop.md

 ## Why do you want to build an E Ink laptop?
 From about 6 am to 7 pm, I'm in front of a computer or digital device that's emitting blue light.
 Throughout the day, I'm supporting students, attending meetings, reading documentation, news articles, programming, learning, using emacs and org-mode to capture information, write down thoughts, create tasks, and conversing with my knowledge management system.

 I try to use my e-ink monitor as much as possible throughout the day to reduce eye strain, fatigue and lessen distractions while intermittently taking breaks.
 The Dasung monitors go a long way to make this possible when I'm home or in a stationary place.
 Though there are times, I'm not working in front of my desktop or would like to work at a different location.
-The teardown and set-up of my environment when using an e-ink monitor is somewhat tedious:
+The teardown and set-up of my environment when using an e-ink monitor is somewhat tedious, in addition to changes having to make when switching from an LCD to an e-ink monitor:

 - making adjustments and tweaks to the window manager.
 - adjusting font sizes.
 - changing themes in different applications.

-I am then having to switch the changes back for using a regular LCD for meetings or videos.
+I am then having to switch the changes back when using an LCD for meetings or videos.
 I've already solved some of this by writing some scripts and making adjustments in some applications.
-Still, I would like to design experience from the ground-up for using a device with a dedicated e-ink monitor and reduce friction.
+Still, I would like to design the experience for using an e-ink monitor with a dedicated device from the ground-up.

 ## Creating an E Ink Laptop